The Guess Who: Legal disputes over Jim Kale's use of "The Guess Who" name (1978–2024)

 In September 2024, Bachman and Cummings announced that they had gained control of the Guess Who name in an out-of-court settlement.

 Return of the Guess Who under Bachman and Cummings' leadership (2025–present)

-In June 2025, Bachman and Cummings announced they would perform as The Guess Who at several shows in 2026.
-It is not yet known, as of August 2025, if any other original or classic members will rejoin the band.
+In June 2025, Bachman and Cummings announced they would reform the Guess Who for the "Taking It Back" tour in 2026.
+In November of that year, the band's lineup was revealed to consist of Bachman and Cummings, backed by drummer Sean Fitzsimons, bassist Jeff Jones, percussionist and vocalist Nick Sinopoli, and guitarists Tim Bovaconti and Joe Augello, some of whom previously served as backing musicians in Cummings' solo band the Carpet Frogs.

 Honours

 The band's star on Canada's Walk of Fame.
 Signatures, from top left clockwise: Garry Peterson, Burton Cummings, Bill Wallace, Randy Bachman and Donnie McDougall.

 The Guess Who's original members, Cummings, Bachman, Kale and Peterson, were inducted into the Canadian Music Hall of Fame in 1987.
 In 2001, the original members of the Guess Who received honorary doctorates from Brandon University.
 For Cummings, this was a special honour because he had not graduated from high school.
 That same year, the group was inducted into Canada's Walk of Fame.
 The signatures of then-current band members Bachman, Cummings, McDougall, Peterson, and Wallace are engraved into the commemorative stone.
 In 2002, the then-current remaining performing original members, Bachman, Cummings, McDougall, Peterson, and Wallace received the Governor General's Performing Arts Award for Lifetime Artistic Achievement for their contributions to popular music in Canada.
 In 2018, several master tapes of the band's recordings, possibly including unreleased material, were donated to the St. Vital Museum in Winnipeg.